mohitbish/Chat-web-application/Readme.md

     superadmin => shows router links to adduser and userlist Users => shows the list of all the users.
-Controls the function to remove a user updateuser => shows the form  with old values, send request to upadte to new values. groupadmin => shows the list of gropus and link to add groups addgroup => shows form to add new group and send request to server addchannel => shows form to add channel and send request to update group addusertochannel => shows list of all userr and send request add user to channel
+Controls the function to remove a user updateuser => shows the form  with old values, send request to upadte to new values. addgroup => shows form to add new group and send request to server addchannel => shows form to add channel and send request to update group addusertochannel => shows list of all userr and send request add user to channel